The king of networks speaks.

 Few people have their fingers on the pulse of current Internet culture as much as Reid Hoffman.
 In fact, he’s as involved the Internet we know today as any other person.
 He was a member of the board of directors of PayPal upon its founding and is a co-founder of LinkedIn.

 What’s interesting—and often overlooked—about Hoffman, is that he was involved in an early social networking site, SocialNet, that was essentially too far ahead of its time and flamed out without recognition.
+To grow the business, Reid used to take advantage of every networking opportunity and asked open ended questions to get to know someone who could help support the project.

 Because Hoffman is also an author with many interesting ideas about society and life, his quotations are particularly useful and inspirational.